U.S. Supreme Court rules for pipeline in Appalachian Trail dispute

 WASHINGTON (Reuters) - Ruling against environmentalists, the U.S. Supreme Court on Monday decided that the federal government has the authority to allow a proposed $7.5 billion natural gas pipeline to cross under the popular Appalachian Trail in rural Virginia.

 The 7-2 ruling was a victory for Dominion Energy Inc and President Donald Trump’s administration, both of which appealed a lower court ruling that halted construction of the 600-mile (965-km) Atlantic Coast Pipeline, which would run from West Virginia to North Carolina.

-The decision removes one of several obstacles facing the project.
+The decision, written by conservative Justice Clarence Thomas, removes one of several obstacles facing the project.
+Two liberal justices, Sonia Sotomayor and Elena Kagan, dissented.

+Environmental groups including the Sierra Club and Southern Environmental Law Center had sued to stop the pipeline after the U.S. Forest Service gave the green light for the project to run through the George Washington National Forest.
+Dominion Energy leads a consortium of companies in the project that also includes Duke Energy Corp.

 Reporting by Lawrence Hurley; Editing by Will Dunham